Caesium-137: 1989 Kramatorsk, Ukraine

-The Kramatorsk incident happened in 1989 when a small capsule 8 × 4 mm in size of caesium-137 was found inside the concrete wall of an apartment building in Kramatorsk, Ukrainian SSR.
+The 1989 Kramatorsk incident happened in 1989 when a small capsule 8 × 4 mm in size of caesium-137 was found inside the concrete wall of an apartment building in Kramatorsk, Ukrainian SSR.
 It is believed that the capsule, originally a part of a measurement device, was lost in the late 1970s and ended up mixed with gravel used to construct the building in 1980.
 Over 9 years, two families had lived in the apartment.
 By the time the capsule was discovered, 6 residents of the building had died, 4 from leukemia and 17 more receiving varying doses of radiation.

 1994 Tammiku, Estonia

 The 1994 Tammiku incident involved the theft of radioactive material from a nuclear waste storage facility in Männiku, Saku Parish, Harju County, Estonia.
 Three brothers, unaware of the facility's nature, broke into a shed while scavenging for scrap metal.
-One of the brothers received a 4,000 rad whole-body dose from a caesium-137 source that had been released from a damaged container, succumbing to radiation poisoning 12 days later.
+One of the brothers received a 4,000 rad (40 Gy) whole-body dose from a caesium-137 source that had been released from a damaged container, succumbing to radiation poisoning 12 days later.

 1997 Georgia

 In 1997, several Georgian soldiers suffered radiation poisoning and burns.
-They were eventually traced back to training sources left abandoned, forgotten, and unlabeled after the dissolution of the Soviet Union.
+They were eventually traced back to training sources left abandoned, forgotten, and unlabelled after the dissolution of the Soviet Union.
 One was a caesium-137 pellet in a pocket of a shared jacket that released about 130,000 times the level of background radiation at a 1 m distance.